ritamsarmah/cine-search/README.md

 4. Create an account with [tMDB](https://www.themoviedb.org/account/signup?language=en) and apply for an API key.

-5. Create files in MovieSearch.xcworkspace holding your key:
+5. Create files in CineSearch.xcworkspace holding your key:

     ```objc
     // Constants.h